 Have you not managed to obtain all the documentation you wish to enclose with your appeal within the three-week deadline?
 You must still submit your appeal within the deadline, but you can write in your appeal that you wish to send us more documentation.
 You will then be given a new deadline of two weeks to submit the documentation.

 Yes, you may travel out of Norway while you have collective protection.
+However, you can no longer travel back and forth between Ukraine and Norway if you have been granted collective protection, at least not without consequences for your residence permit.
 Please note that you must stay in Norway for at least half the time you have a permit.

 When travelling abroad, please bring: